roelmagdaleno/wp-countup-js/readme.txt

 * The core plugin was updated to 1.9.3 version.

 == Changelog ==

+= 4.2.2 =
+* FIX: JavaScript file wasn't loading properly in some posts and pages for shortcodes.

 = 4.2.1 =
 * FIX: Main script was loading as type JavaScript instead of Module.